-Bristol Fish Project is hoping to undertake the task of creating an urban Community Garden whilst simultaneously regenerating a rare piece of urban greenery.
-We’ve put a funding application for this – so fingers crossed we can make this dream a reality!
+Bristol Fish Project was hoping to undertake the task of creating an urban Community Garden whilst simultaneously regenerating a rare piece of urban greenery.

-We are really lucky to have a garden design put forward by a team of students studying permaculture with Shift Bristol and local permaculture guru Lloyd Richards has helped us to turn this into a stepwise plan.
+A garden design was put forward by a team of students studying permaculture with Shift Bristol and local permaculture guru Lloyd Richards started working on the development of a stepwise plan.

 The community garden will be built on the grounds of the Bristol Fish Project, which is housed on Vale Lane Industrial estate and comprises of around ⅔ acre of land and is spanned by a stretch of the river Malago.
 It is rare that such a modern industrial site is graced with a river and the dichotomy between the local industrial activities and the existence of the natural environment has meant that the garden and river have both been left to fall into decay.
 We want to demonstrate that urban activities do not have to be to the demise of the natural environment and demonstrate ways in which urban ventures can improve the natural world.